oleg-kiviljov/smelly_code/README.md

 ## Project description
-As I was struggling with writing clean and maintainable code, I thought it would be nice to have a website where people could put their small && 'smelly' pieces of code and have someone to help them refactor it.
+As I was struggling with writing clean and maintainable code, I thought it would be nice to have a website where people could put their small && 'smelly' piece of code and have someone to help them refactor it.
 This was also one of my earliest experiments with rails.

 ## Setup
 1. git clone https://github.com/oleg-kiviljov/smelly_code.git